 Students who leave the campus for lunch must be back in time for class.
 Arriving late to class after lunch hour, will not be tolerated.

-All students who attend GVHS must be classified as a full-time student.
-They must have 6 classes plus seminary or 7 classes.
-No study hours are available.
+All students who attend GVHS must be classified as full-time students, or be on track to graduate.
 Freshmen and sophomores may not sign up for 2 PE/Weightlifting classes or work-based learning.

 No drinks other than water are allowed in classrooms.
 All students are expected to comply with all requests of teachers regarding classroom control and discipline as well as academic work.
 No student is permitted to leave the classroom without permission of the teacher.
 If a student does leave without permission, he/she will be given a sluff.